wizgurl101/Battleship/README.md

 ## Application Features
 - Chatroom to allow text communication between 2 players during the game
-- User able to move ships around the board
+- User able to move ships around the board by mouse click
+- User can play a game of battleship

 ## What have I learnt from this project
 - Implementing the observer pattern